hesamazj/Robot-Learning-Reinforcement-Learning-for-Control-and-Custom-Environment-Design/README.md

 # Ensure you have completed the `Critic` class implementation in `p2_a2c.ipynb`.
 # Execute the relevant cells in `p2_a2c.ipynb` to train and test the Actor-Critic network.
 Expected Performance: A well-trained agent should consistently achieve episode scores above 100, demonstrating stable control of the Cart-Pole for extended durations.
-Problem 3: Custom MDP and RL Agent
+Custom MDP and RL Agent
 This section involves designing a custom OpenAI Gym environment and training an RL agent to solve the defined task.

 Custom Gym Environment Design (Chosen Scenario: [Specify Scenario A or B]):